How Debt Repayment Schemes Work: Types, Benefits, and How to Choose the Right One

 3. Debt Settlement Programs

 This option can reduce your debt by 30% to 60%, but it comes with risks.
-Your credit score may suffer, and creditors aren’t always willing to settle.
+Your credit score may suffer, and creditors are not always willing to settle.
 Debt settlement is generally used as a last resort before bankruptcy, and it’s crucial to work with a reputable company to avoid scams.

 4. Bankruptcy Alternatives